twhite96/chys-docs/index.md

 ## Using the write-good library

-You need to require it in your `app.js` or whatver you're going to use to route interaction through the app (if you're using MEAN or MEN).
+You need to require it in your `app.js` or whatever you're going to use to route interaction through the app (if you're using MEAN or MEN).
 Your script could look something like:

 ```javascript
 const writeGood = require('write-good');